diwsec/udec/README.md

 # urldecoder

-script for decoding bunch of urls
+small script for decoding bunch of urls

 # usage